TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_07.md

 ## Recursion

-Due to the language's immutability, Elixir doesn't provide us with the standart common implementation of a for loop.
+Due to the language's immutability, Elixir doesn't provide us with the standard common implementation of a for loop.
 As a result one of the ways to implement a for loop is by using recursion.

 ```
 defmodule Loop do